-Sort Mode of Target of Summary Summary Summary of URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments not URL (If applicable)

-Order Outreach Outreach of of comments not applicable)

-response/ comments accepted and
+order Outreach Outreach response/ comments accepted and applicable

 attendance received reasons

 2 Public Meeting Non-targeted/ At the Fox Point Neighborhood public See Citizen Participation Comments related to

 meeting on 12/9/2019, City staff addendum for minutes. maintenance of Public

 broad community provided a brief overview of the Works resources

-Consolidated Plan process, and the (storm drains, trash
+, Consolidated Plan process, and the (storm drains, trash

 need for stakeholder input on priorities cans) referred to

 and community development needs relevant department.

 throughout the City.
 10 attendees

 provided comments on community

 development priorities and needs.

 3 Public Meeting Non-targeted/ At the Thayer Street District See Citizen Participation Not applicable.

 Management Association public addendum for minutes.
 All

 broad community meeting on 12/10/2019, City staff comments were accepted.

-provided a brief overview of the
+, provided a brief overview of the

 Consolidated Plan process, and the

 need for stakeholder input on priorities

 and community development needs

 throughout the City.
 12 attendees

 provided comments on community

 development priorities and needs.

 4 Public Meeting Non-targeted At the Smith Hill public meeting on See Citizen Participation Not applicable.

 12/19/2019, City staff provided a brief addendum for minutes.
 All

 /broad community overview of the Consolidated Plan comments were accepted.

 process, and the need for stakeholder

 input on priorities and community

 development needs throughout the

 City.
 8 attendees provided comments

 on community development priorities

 and needs.

-Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Public Meeting Non-targeted/ broad community At the Downtown Neighborhood Association public meeting on 1/14/2020, City staff provided a brief overview of the Consolidated Plan See Citizen Participation addendum for minutes.
-All comments were accepted.
-Not applicable. process, and the need for stakeholder input on priorities and community development needs throughout the City.
-19 attendees provided comments on community development priorities and needs.
+Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Public Meeting Non-targeted/ At the Downtown Neighborhood Association public meeting on See Citizen Participation addendum for minutes.
+All Not applicable. broad community 1/14/2020, City staff provided a brief overview of the Consolidated Plan process, and the need for stakeholder input on priorities and community development needs throughout the City.
+19 attendees provided comments on community development priorities and needs. comments were accepted.
 6 Public Meeting Non-targeted /broad community At the Wayland Square Neighborhood Association public meeting on 1/15/2020, City staff provided a brief overview of the Consolidated Plan process, and the need for stakeholder input on priorities and community development needs throughout the City.
 14 attendees provided comments on community development priorities and needs.
 See Citizen Participation addendum for minutes.
 All comments were accepted.
 Not applicable.
 7 Public Meeting Non-targeted/ broad community At the Summit Neighborhood Association public meeting on 1/27/2020, City staff provided a brief overview of the Consolidated Plan process, and the need for stakeholder input on priorities and community development needs throughout the City.
 9 attendees provided comments on community development priorities and needs.
 See Citizen Participation addendum for minutes.
 All comments were accepted.
 Not applicable.